TITLE: Crossing Guard

 The physical demands described here are representatives of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, employee is frequently required to sit, talk, or hear.
-The employee occasionally will stand and walk.
-The employee is occasionally required to reach with hand and arms.
+While performing the duties of this job, employee is frequently required to stand, walk, talk and lift and move more than 20lbs.
+The employee occasionally will sit.
+The employee is required to reach with hand and arms regularly.
 Employee will frequently interact with the public and other staff members.
-Specific vision abilities required by this job include close vision.
+Specific vision abilities required by this job include distance vision.

 The information contained in this job description is for compliance with the American’s with Disabilities Act (ADA) and is not an exhaustive list of the duties performed by this position.
 Additional duties are performed by the individuals currently holding this position and additional duties may be assigned.